-Todai-ji Temple Hall of the Great Buddha
+Todai-Ji Temple Hall of the Great Buddha

-Todai-ji temple gate from outside This is the Todai-ji temple gate, viewed from the outside.
+This is the Todai-ji temple gate, viewed from the outside.

 This incense brazier is just inside the temple grounds, right next to the gate.